MostafaPayami/SSRnet/README.md

 The Python and MATLAB codes have been used for the experiments and results presented in the following paper [1].

-[1] M. Payami, and S. D. Blostein, “Sparse Signal Recovery Neural Network with Application to High-Mobility Massive MIMO-OTFS Communication Systems” submitted to IEEE Trans.
+[1] M. Payami, and S. D. Blostein, “Sparse Signal Recovery Neural Network with Application to High-Mobility Massive MIMO-OTFS Communication Systems” IEEE Trans.
 Veh.
-Tech., 2024.
+Tech., 2025.
+(Accepted Paper)

 The Python codes are TensorFlow/Keras models for PositionNet+ and SSRnet.
 These codes are written by the authors of [1].